United States raw milk debate: History

 Pasteurization was first used in the United States in the 1890s after the discovery of germ theory to control the hazards of highly contagious bacterial diseases, including bovine tuberculosis and brucellosis, that could be easily transmitted to humans through the drinking of raw milk.
+In addition, milk at the time was a big component of infant diets, meaning contaminated milk contributed notably to infant mortality rates.
 Initially after the scientific discovery of bacteria, no product testing was available to determine if a farmer's milk was safe or infected, so all milk had to be treated as potentially contagious.
 After the first test was developed, some farmers actively worked to prevent their infected animals from being killed and removed from food production, or would falsify the test results so that their animals would appear to be free of infection.
+Some milk producers also add additives or dilute their milk to mask contamination.

+Chicago became the first American city with a mandatory milk pasteurization law in 1909.
+New York city followed with similar laws in 1914.
+Within a decade after New York city started enforcing milk pasteurization, infant mortality fell by more than two thirds.

 In the United States, milk pasteurization became "widespread" in the 1920s and it was considered "one of the major breakthroughs in public health".
 In 1924, "Grade A Pasteurization" became recommended federal policy, but interstate commerce of unpasteurized dairy products was only limited via federal legislation in 1987.